-In the terminal car parks most of the lighting was provided by traditional 5ft 2x58 Watt corrosion proof luminaries, using approximately 122 Watt each.
+In the terminal car parks most of the lighting was provided by traditional 5ft 2x58 Watt corrosion proof luminaires, using approximately 122 Watt each.
 The airport was aiming to reduce energy costs and maintenance cycles, while improving the experience for the passengers/users.

-In some circumstances 2ft GPV2 LED were used on the perimeters in place of single 5ft luminaries.
+In some circumstances 2ft GPV2 LED were used on the perimeters in place of single 5ft luminaires.
 Utilizing external light sensors and daylight switching, further reductions in the energy consumption were obtained.
 On the ground floor of the Terminal 3 car park we used the i80 at high level in place of discharge lights and incorporated occupancy sensors on alternate lights.

 Product types: GPV2 LED

 The old terminal entrance lighting was on 24/7.
 Here the airport was using 250 Watt metal halide high bay luminaires recessed into the ceiling, which is 8 metres high.
 These luminaires had started to fail and fall into disrepair.
 The airport was looking at reducing the energy consumption and improving maintenance.
 Access was a major issue.